Kenneth N. Taylor: Bible translation

-Death
+Personal life and death

-Taylor died on June 10, 2005, from heart failure.
+Taylor married Margaret West in 1940, and together they had 10 children.
+He died on June 10, 2005 from heart failure.

 Kenneth N. Taylor Lifetime Achievement Award

 Since 1981, the Evangelical Christian Publishers Association (ECPA) has presented lifetime achievement awards to those who have significantly impacted the Christian publishing industry.
 In 1984, Taylor was the second recipient of that award.
 In 2017, to reflect the impact Taylor had on the Christian publishing industry, the award program was renamed the Kenneth N. Taylor Lifetime Achievement Award.